Dipendra Dhakal

 This trek is one of the challenging off-beaten trails of Nepal.
 The trek allows the trekkers to explore the unspoiled region of wide-ranging natural beauty and glorious scenery, including Mt.
 Everest 8848m, all while in the quiet comfort and solitude of being well away from the madding crowds.
 The lower reaches of the trails are full of lush green rhododendron forests.
 In contrast, the upper reaches comprise polished granite cliffs topped by hanging glaciers overflowing with waterfalls.

 This is the 24-day itinerary of the Makalu Base Camp Trekking Itinerary.
-However, we customise this trek according to your timeframe and requirements.
+However, we customize this trek according to your timeframe and requirements.
 This trek can be done year-round, but the best time for this trek is spring (March, April, and May) and autumn (September, October, and November).

 Regarding the popularity, Makalu Base Camp Trek is one of the most extensive, and most explored treks alongside Annapurna Base Camp Trek and Everest Base Camp Trek.
 It is one of the most challenging treks, but many unique places and cultures exist to explore.
 After the end of the trek, you will think that all the money and time was worth it.